efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 - Dragons are High Potential for me.
 I still believe this deck didn't found its best build or playstyle so I think it deserves a shot.
 - Positive points:
-    - {Arkbrave Dragon}, its a perfect monster vs {Citadel Whale} decks, and also [Sylvans](/guides/deck-types/sylvans-guide-intro-by-superforms/) because it will bring a monster back.
+    - {Arkbrave Dragon}, it's a perfect monster vs {Citadel Whale} decks, and also [Sylvans](/guides/deck-types/sylvans-guide-intro-by-superforms/) because it will bring a monster back.
     - {Red-Eyes Slash Dragon} is too strong at the moment against all target effects and also people are not running {Floodgate Trap Hole} and {Wall of Disruption}.
     - Against Sylvans you will negate the last card on chain but still you can bring him back pretty easy.
 - Negative points: